Ralovera (Medroxyprogesterone Acetate)

 Driving and Operating Machinery

-Do not drive or operate machinery until you know how Ralovera affects you.
-The medication may cause dizziness, sleepiness, or affect your vision.
+Do not drive or operate machinery until you know how Ralovera affects you, as it may cause dizziness or sleepiness.

 Storage